DevExpress/testcafe-reporter-dashboard/README.md

 ## Discontinued
-This repository is no longer actively maintained.
+This package is no longer actively maintained.

 # testcafe-reporter-dashboard
 This is the **dashboard** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).